r-lib/devtools/cran-comments.md

   This is a false positive as this isn't a url to a package.

-We believe we have fixed the test ERROR for Solaris and `Found no calls to:
-‘R_registerRoutines’, ‘R_useDynamicSymbols’` NOTE seen on the CRAN check page.

 ## Downstream dependencies

-* We ran R CMD check on all 135 reverse dependencies Results at https://github.com/hadley/devtools/tree/1.13.0/revdep.
+* We ran R CMD check on all 136 reverse dependencies Results at https://github.com/hadley/devtools/tree/1.13.0/revdep.
 As far as we can tell, there are no new problems related to this version of devtools.